 The sdl_crcrsdl_crcr example model builds on the previous clutch and transmission models with a more realistic transmission.
 It uses a CR-CR 4-Speed transmission subsystem to transfer motion and torque from one shaft and inertia to another.

 CR-CR 4-Speed Transmission Model

 A Torque Driver subsystem feeds a constant driving torque from a torque source to the driver shaft (Inertia1).
 Two damping subsystems apply heavy and light viscous friction to the driver and driven shafts, respectively.
 The two Scopes measure the shaft velocities and clutch pressures, respectively.
 The model pre-load function defines essential parameters in the workspace.
 (You can view this pre-load function.
-Open the model File > Model Properties dialog.
-Then, click the Callbacks tab.)
+Open the model File > Model Properties > Model Properties dialog box.
+Then, click the Callbacks tab).

 The CR-CR 4-Speed transmission subsystem couples the driver to the driven shaft (Inertia2).
 If the transmission is disengaged, a brake clutch and fixed housing allow you to brake the driven shaft.
 When you first open the model, the Clutch Control subsystem contains a set of programmed clutch signals for shifting the CR-CR transmission through a preconfigured gear and braking sequence over 30 seconds.

 For clarity, the model's major signal buses have been bundled as vectors and directed using Goto and From blocks.
 The Scopes are collected in the Scopes subsystem for convenience.

 The model represents the clutch control system using a Variant Subsystem block.
 This block provides two clutch control modes, or variants: manual and programmed.
 To switch to manual control mode: